-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended October 31, 2023

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 п

-For the transition period from to

-> Commission file number: 001-08266

-U.S. GOLD CORP.

-(Exact Name of Registrant as Specified in its Charter)

-Nevada 22-1831409 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 1910 E. Idaho Street, Suite 102-Box 604, Elko, NV 89801

-(Address of Principal Executive Offices)

-(Registrant's Telephone Number, including Area Code)

-(Former name, former address and former fiscal year, if changed since last report)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock USAU Nasdaq Capital Market

-Indicate by check mark whether the registrant (1) filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. 🗵 Yes 🗆 No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). 🗵 Yes 🗆 No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer □ Non-accelerated filer ⊠

-Accelerated filer □ Smaller reporting company ⊠ Emerging growth Company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \Box Yes \boxtimes No

-Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.
-Common Stock (\$0.001 par value): As of December 15, 2023, there were 9,332,277 shares outstanding.

-(Zip Code)
+■ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 For the quarterly period ended Ja nuary 31, 2024 OR □ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 00 1-08266 U.S. GOLD CO Nevada 22-1831409 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) , ZII NIXI , 1910 E. Idaho Street, Suite 102-Box 604, I (Address of Principal Executive Offic 89801 (Zip Code) ' e, former address and former fiscal year ar, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock USAU Nasdaq Capital Market 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 been subject to such filing requirements for the past 90 days. \boxtimes Yes \square No Indicate by check mark whether the registrant has submitt (§232.405 of this chapter) during the preceding 12 months (o ata File required to be submitted pursuant to Rule 405 of Regulation S-T trant was required to submit such files). \boxtimes Yes \square No non-accelerated filer, a smaller reporting company, or an emerging growth npany" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth Company □ If an emerging growth company, indicate by check mark if t accounting standards provided pursuant to Section 13(a) of the he registrant has elected not to use the Exchange Act. \Box e extended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell comp vany (as defined in Rule 12b-2 of the I Exchange Act). □ Yes ⊠ No Indicate the number of shares outstanding of each of the regis strant's classes of common stock, as o f the latest practicable date.
+Common Stock (\$0.001 par value): As of March 15, 2024, th ere were 9,332,277 shares outstanding ; ,